miohtama/opsec/source/team/index.rst

 Data scrubbing
 ==============================================================

-**When working with datasets, it is cleaned from sensitive information?** Yes / No
+**Data dumps are cleaned from sensitive information?** Yes / No

-Instead of working with full datasets, there exist a repeatable process of making a cleaned dataset with reduced sensitive information from the production data.
-This cleaned dataset is given for the team members who need to analyse, test and develop against the data.
-This limits the impact of data dump leak in the case the data dump ends up to the hands of an unknown party.
+Instead of working with full datasets, there exist a repeatable process of making a cleaned dataset with sensitive information removed from the production data.

+The data scrubbing process e.g. can reset

+* User email addresses

+* Phone numbers

+* Password hashes

+* Two-factor tokens

+The cleaned dataset is then given to the team members who need to analyse, test and develop against the data.

+The cleaning process limits the impact of potential data leak in the cases where the data dump accidentally ends up to the third party.
+Furthermore the cleaned data ensures that messages from the testing environment cannot reach the actual users.

 Applies for: Everyone